papagorgio23/AISports_Chatbot/data/nlu.md

 - Sign up for your shit
 - i do want to sign up
 - Sign up
+- Am I signed up?
+- how do I sign up?

 ## intent:ask_weather
 - How is the weather today?